autoreduction/queue-processor/README.md

 ### Install prerequisites
 1. `yum update`
 2. `yum groupinstall 'development tools'`
-3. `yum install zlib-devel bzip2-devel openssl-devel xz-libs wget httpd`
+3. `yum install zlib-devel bzip2-devel openssl-devel xz-libs wget httpd mod_wsgi mysql-devel python-devel`

 ### Install Python 2.7
 **Note: Do not remove python 2.6!
 Ensure that you specify python 2.7 correctly when using sudo commands as it will default to the installed.**